 International Commuting: Working and living in two different countries

 Over 15 000 commuters cross the bridge between Copenhagen and Malmö every day via car or trains that run several times an hour.
-On February 3, 2016, 40 international residents of Greater Copenhagen and Skåne met in the historic university town of Lund, Sweden to chat about what prospects commuting between countries offers international citizens.
+40 international residents of Greater Copenhagen and Skåne met in the historic university town of Lund, Sweden to chat about what prospects commuting between countries offers international citizens.

 Hot coffee was on the mind of the group of 40 as they enter the cozily furnished Lund International Citizen Hub (LICH) after a tour of the historic university town of Lund.
 LICH has opened its doors to international citizens who want to explore their new home of Greater Copenhagen and Skåne and to learn more about the prospects and practicalities of international commuting for employment.